crmorgan/nservicebus-intro/README.md

 - Docker for Windows

 # Docker Setup
-Setup the Docker host for Linux containers
+### Use Linux Containers
+If you are installing Docker for Windows for this exercise the install will ask you if you want to use Windows container or Linux containers (default).

+If you already have Docker for Windows installed you can change the type of containers used by doing the following:
+1. In your Windows Task Tray right click on the Docker icon.
+2. If there is a **Switch to Linux containers...** click that.
+If it says **Switch to Linux container...*** you are already using Linux containers and do not have to do anything further.

+### Enable Shared Drives
 1. In your Windows task tray right click on the Docker icon
-2. Click **Switch to Linux containers...**

-Enalble Shared Drives
-1. In your Windows task tray right click on the Docker icon
 2. Click **Settings**
 3. Click **Shared Drives**
-4. Select the the drive you cloned this repository into and click **Apply**.
+4. Select the the drive you cloned this repository into.

 # RabbitMQ
 This exercise will be using RabbitMQ which you can run in a Docker container using the supplied Docker Compose file.

 ## Start the RabbitMQ Container

-1. Open a command or powershell shell and change to the root directory of where you cloned this repository to.
+1. Open a command shell (command window, powershell, bash, terminus, etc.) and change to the root directory of where you cloned this repository to.
 There will be a `docker-compose.yaml` file in the directory.
 2. Execute `docker-compose up -d` to start the container in a detached mode.
+This will download and run the containers configured in the **docker-compose.yaml** file.

+If the **docker-compose up** command fails with an authorization error when pulling down the containers you may not be logged into Docker Hub.
+To login execute the command `docker login` and enter your Docker Hub username and password.

 You can now access the RabbitMQ Management console at http://localhost:15672 and login as `retaildemo` with the password `password`.

 # Step One #
 This step starts you out with a web site called **store-web** that simulates a shopping cart checkout and will starting the ordering process by sending a `PlaceOrder` command to the **Sales** microservice.

-1. Open the **retail-demo** solution located in the `src/exercise` folder.
+1. Open the **retail-demo.sln** solution located in the `src/exercise` folder.

 In the solution at this point is an ASP.NET Core web site, a DockerCompose project, an Infrastructure project, and solution folders for the three services you will be creating.
 Each service folder contains a messages project.